joeldev/JLRoutes/README.md

 }];
 ```

-This route would match things like /user/view/joeldev or /post/edit/123.
-Let's say you did /post/edit/123 with some URL params as well:
+This route would match things like `/user/view/joeldev` or `/post/edit/123`.
+Let's say you called `/post/edit/123` with some URL params as well:

 ```objc
 NSURL *editPost = [NSURL URLWithString:@"myapp://post/edit/123?debug=true&foo=bar"];